Fluid-Client-Development/.github/profile/README.md

 ## Support

-If you encounter any issues, have questions, or want to provide feedback, please create a [ticket in our Discord server!](https://discord.gg/F38PwE4YQA) We're here to help!
+If you encounter any issues, have questions, or want to provide feedback, please join [our Discord server!](https://discord.gg/F38PwE4YQA) We're here to help!

 ## License